mrmrswd/filter-urls/README.md

 ---

-Feel free to customize and extend this script to meet your specific URL filtering needs!
+Feel free to customize and extend this script to suit your specific URL filtering needs!